bflyer/happy_new_year_puzzle/README.md

 # happy_new_year_puzzle
 A puzzle game to send New Year's greetings

+Type in `https://bflyer.github.io/happy_new_year_puzzle/puzzle.html` in your browser to play the game.

 ## Local Development Guide
 1. Clone the repository by
    ```